© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burnt Mound on Esgair Ferchon is a scheduled monument protected by Cadw under reference CM299.
 View the official record →

-Burnt Mound on Esgair Ferchon is a prehistoric domestic monument located in Carmarthenshire, Wales.
+Burnt Mound on Esgair Ferchon is a prehistoric burnt mound located in Carmarthenshire, Wales, and forms part of the archaeological record of Bronze Age domestic settlement in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM299.

 Burnt Mound on Esgair Ferchon dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burnt Mound on Esgair Ferchon is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM299.